influxdata/docs-v2/content/v2.0/organizations/buckets/update-bucket.md

 to update a bucket.
 Updating a bucket requires the following:

 - The bucket ID _(provided in the output of `influx bucket find`)_
-- The name or ID of the organization to which the bucket belongs
+- The name or ID of the organization the bucket belongs to.

 ##### Update the name of a bucket
 ```sh